 What are the treatments available for PCOS?

-Currently, there is no cure for the syndrome, however the affiliated symptoms can be treated using a combination of different types of medications.
+Currently, there is no cure for the syndrome, however the affiliated symptoms can be treated using a combination of different types of medications available in the women’s health market.
 In addition, the treatment involves management of individual concerns, such as infertility, hirsutism, acne, diabetes and obesity.

 Want additional details on the pipeline?